Relative stationary dynamical systems

 \subsection{Heredity to intermediate factors}

-Similar to relative $\mu$-stationarity, the property of relative proximality passes to intermediate factors (for a similar result in Creutz's notion, see \cite[Theorem 4.7]{creutz2016contractive}). \begin{prop}[Intermediate factors] Let $\pi: (X,\nu)\longrightarrow (Y,\eta)$ be relatively proximal and let be a commutative diagram of $\G$-factor maps.
-Then, $\sigma$ is relatively proximal. \end{prop}
+Similar to relative $\mu$-stationarity, the property of relative proximality passes to intermediate factors (for a similar result in Creutz's notion, see \cite[Theorem 4.7]{creutz2016contractive}). \begin{proposition}[Intermediate factors] Let $\pi: (X,\nu)\longrightarrow (Y,\eta)$ be relatively proximal and let be a commutative diagram of $\G$-factor maps.
+Then, $\sigma$ is relatively proximal. \end{proposition}

 \begin{proof} Without any loss of generality, we may assume that all the maps are continuous.
 First note that $(\kappa \nu)_y=\kappa(\nu_y)$ for almost every $y\in Y$, since $\int_Y \kappa(\nu_y)\, d\eta(y)= \kappa \nu $.
 Thus, by continuity for almost all $y\in Y$ and $\omega\in \Omega$.
 This means that $\sigma$ is relatively proximal. \end{proof}